JonahLeggett/ML_Algo_Options_Trading/README.md

 --------------------If the project goal wasn’t achieved, share the issues and what the group tried for resolving them.

+Our goal has change
+Automatically placed orders
+we want to use paper accounts
+so we cant do it

 --------------------Next steps.
 (2 points)

+do it in a payed

 --------------------Take a moment to discuss the potential next steps for the project.

 --------------------Discuss any additional questions that you’d explore if you had more time.

+AWS bot

-Specifically, if you had additional weeks to work on your project, what would you research next?
+--------------------Specifically, if you had additional weeks to work on your project, what would you research next?

 ### Project overview.